willidad/wkcharts/defectTracker/defects.md

 Fixed:d3bf066   26: Page 7: Axis are animated on initial load.
 Not true for all other charts on other pages.
 Must be some special case due to bound attributes.
 Fixed:ea6628c   25: When axis are re-configured or new data, brush extent is removed and full range is shown.
 Should maintain the configured brush extent (Page 7) or reset the brush
 Fixed:dcbf35e   23: BrushArea does not resize when chart container resizes -> selection changes if browser viewport gets changed
-Fixed: 27: brush does not move to left end of brush area on fast mouse moves
-Fixed: 28: handover from left to right and vice versa as well as handover from top to bottom (and vv)do not maintain the handover point
+Fixed:d0a0c58   27: brush does not move to left end of brush area on fast mouse moves Fixed:d0a0c58   28: handover from left to right and vice versa as well as handover from top to bottom (and vv)do not maintain the handover point

 8. Line Chart: Enter and exit animation look bad. need better appearance
 9. Area Charts (hor and verAreas): areas are colored with opacity 0.7.
 Color legends and tooltip colors are Use opacity there too, or go back to opacity 1 for ares